Surgery and anesthesia · Monitoring protocol

 Monitored recovery until fully awake

-The post-anesthetic period is equally critical.
-Your pet remains under surveillance until fully stable.
+The post-anesthetic period is just as critical.
+Your pet stays under watch until fully stable.

 • Multimodal pain management